lxsmnsyc/awesome-polyglot/README.md

     - [CSharp.lua](https://github.com/yanghuan/CSharp.lua) - The C# to Lua compiler.
   * ##### Rust
     - [Wu](https://github.com/wu-lang/wu) - Rust-like language that compiles to Lua.
+  * ##### ML
+    - [Amulet](https://amulet.works) - is a simple, modern programming language based on the long tradition of the ML family, bringing improvements from the cutting-edge of programming language research.

 * #### Multi-target
   * [Haxe](https://haxe.org/) - is an open source high-level strictly-typed programming language with a fast optimizing cross-compiler.